 New Student Orientation

 Upon acceptance to the university, all students will be automatically enrolled in the new student orientation course.
 An email will be sent to students with enrollment information.
-The Orientation is a self-paced course, facilitated by the Front Porch team, which will provide students with information about LeTourneau history, how to use Blackboard, understanding the degree requirements, registration information, and other helpful information for their student experience.
+The Orientation is a self-paced course, facilitated by the Student Success Center, which will provide students with information about LeTourneau history, how to use Canvas, understanding the degree requirements, registration information, and other helpful information for their student experience.
 All new students are required to complete the orientation course.
 Undergraduate students with fewer than 30 hours of transfer credit and undergraduate students admitted on Academic Probation or Academic Observation will take LETU 1073 Strategies for Adult Learning in their first semester.

 - LeTourneau University strives to provide an educational setting that is distinctive.
 In addition to academic pursuits, LeTourneau University is committed to the total development of its students.
 Standards have been established to provide the framework for an environment that is conducive to personal, social, and spiritual growth.